yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     ```

     :::info:
-    To check that Java is installed, do `java -version`.
+    To check that Java is installed, enter `java -version`.
 You should see a version number in the output.
     :::